visualpharm/Lunacy/docs/index.md

 Please, follow [this link](...) to read more about the framework.

-## Service Integration Framework / License
+## Standard Framework / License

- The content of the document is split into categories listed as the collapsable sections bellow:
+ The content of the rest of the document is split into categories listed as the collapsable sections bellow:
  <hr>
  <details>
   <summary>